dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 # Deep Learning Institute Robot Workshop Pre-Requiste Lab

-In this lab, we'll walk workshop attendees through the required pre-requisite steps.
+In this lab, we'll walk workshop attendees through the necessary pre-requisite steps.
 At the completion of this lab, attendees should have a properly prepared Virtual Machine running in Azure that has the NVidia GPUs, and lab assets needed for successful completion of the workshop.

 ---